College of Engineering and Business

 The College of Engineering and Business was created in a nod toward today’s collaboration between professional engineers and business leaders.
 The Allen School of Engineering and Technology and the Ketner School of Business were moved under the College of Engineering and Business.
 The organizational structure blends the multiple strengths of each school to develop engineering and business skills for students who will be responsible for innovative solutions and results in the 21st century.

 With programs ranging from accounting, finance, golf management, management, marketing, and sport management, the Ketner School of Business is widely respected throughout the region.
 The School’s academic programs are accredited by the Accreditation Council for Business Schools and Programs, and internships, simulations, and real-world case studies offer students a wealth of practical knowledge and skills.

-With an average class size of just 16 students; faculty who’ve earned their doctorates from MIT, Yale, Princeton, Notre Dame, Virginia Tech, and Georgia Tech, among others; and a placement rate of 99.3 percent for graduates within six to seven months of graduation, the Allen School of Engineering & Technology is among the elite.
+With an average class size of just 17 students; faculty who’ve earned their doctorates from MIT, Yale, Princeton, Notre Dame, Virginia Tech, and Georgia Tech, among others; and a placement rate of 99.3 percent, the Allen School of Engineering & Technology is among the elite.
 Students find themselves immersed in hands-on work, and our programs in chemical, civil, electrical, computer, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET.